Shihab-glitch/Assiut-CodeForces-Solve-C/README.md

 # Assiut-CodeForces-Solve-C
-Just keeping my solutions of Assiut Sheet in a place.
+Just keeping my solutions of Assiut Sheets in a place.
 Feel free to use.